Hush (2005 film)

-Hush is a 2005 made-for-television movie that stars Tori Spelling and Tahmoh Penikett as a married couple who move back to his hometown to work as a doctor, and are desperate to have a baby.
+Hush is a 2005 television film that stars Tori Spelling and Tahmoh Penikett as a married couple, who move back to his hometown to work as a doctor, and are desperate to have a baby.
 Victoria Pratt also stars as the doctor's former high school girlfriend who will do anything to win him back including having his child.
 The film premiered on Lifetime channel on May 23, 2005.

 Plot

 Nina Hamilton (Tori Spelling) is a happily married children's book author and illustrator, who along with her doctor husband Noah (Tahmoh Penikett) have been trying several times to have a baby, when they suddenly move back to Noah's hometown.
 When they move back they agree to try another round of in vitro fertilization.
 Nina meets Callie (Victoria Pratt), a waitress, the two become fast friends, though Nina doesn't know the extent of Callie's background with Noah.
 The two were dating in high school and Noah performed an abortion on her when she got pregnant with their baby.
 One day Nina's beloved cat Tess is found dead and Nina is devastated.
 Nina and Noah go in for another unsuccessful round of in-vitro, and is distraught that she can't get pregnant, and is told there are only two embryos left and set another appointment.
 Callie, becoming increasingly obsessive of Noah, goes in for the procedure and learns, while she's with Nina, that she's pregnant.
 Though happy for Callie, Nina is unaware that Callie is carrying her child with Noah, and is saddened that she's not pregnant.
 Nina and Callie go shopping for the baby, where Nina tells her she can do more with her life and should look into other career paths such as real estate.
 Callie agrees and asks a female real estate agent if she can apply.
 The woman, having a low opinion of Callie, rudely dismisses her.
 Callie comes back later and kills her.
 Nina starts becoming suspicious of Callie's pregnancy when she learns the father is married and starts after going in for her final in vitro procedure and learns that the embryos were implanted already.